dji-sdk/Mobile-SDK-Doc/source/faq/index.md

 When yaw is controlled by angular velocity, the aircraft's yaw position can be controlled precisely by using a [PID controller algorithm](https://en.wikipedia.org/wiki/PID_controller).

+### Does DJIWaypointMission allow only one waypoint?

+No, the minimum number of waypoints allowed in a DJIWaypointMission is 2.

 ## Android